 What is IQF ?

-The process places two demands on the IQF frozen food film:
+The hostile process places demands on the IQF frozen food film.
+The must-haves are:

-1. The frozen food film must exhibit fast hot tack to seal through contaminants such as ice, blood, water, fats and bits of product trapped in the seal.
+1. fast hot tack to seal through contaminants such as ice, blood, water, fats and bits of product trapped in the seal.

 2. IQF film must have excellent low temperature stability and not flex crack when cold.